 Listerine(or other alcohol bases mouthwashes) - It is far too harass and will dry out the piercing, not allow it to discharge properly and prolong healing.

-Vaseline - I wouldn't have thought anyone would think using it on a healing piercing until a local "pierce" start giving aftercare instructions that involved it's uses.
-Is petroleum based and will prolong healing, block the piercing's ability to discharge and leave a film for dirt, hair, etc.. to collect and be introduced into the piercing.
+Vaseline - I wouldn't have thought anyone would think using it on a healing piercing until a local "pierce" start giving aftercare instructions that involved it's used.
+Is petroleum-based and will prolong healing, block the piercing's ability to discharge and leave a film for dirt, hair, etc.. to collect and be introduced into the piercing.

 Bactine - It is too harsh for the piercing and can prolong healing.
 Even their own website states that it shouldn't be used on puncture wounds - http://www.bactine.com/bactinefaq.htm

 What it always comes down to is ask.
-I can't begin to list the number of problems, I've seen over the years that could have been avoid by a simple question.
-A professional piercer has a passion about piercing and is willing to share that passion with anyone that has the thirst for knowledge.
-If your piercer doesn't find one that does have that passion.
-A piercing experience should be, education, more education, paper work, more education, set up, little more education, split second piercing, jewelry insertion and then even more education.
+I can't begin to list the number of problems, I've seen over the years that could have been avoided by a simple question.
+A professional piercer has a passion for piercing and is willing to share that passion with anyone that has the thirst for knowledge.
+If your piercer doesn't have that passion, find one that does have that passion.
+A piercing experience should be, education, more education, paperwork, more education, set up, little more education, split-second piercing, jewelry insertion and then even more education.